ImmutableVariable/learnityourself/docs/python/unit-1-fundamentals/02-variables.md

 #### Footnotes

-<sub>a</sub> A function is a block of code that performs a specific task and can be reused throughout your program.
+<dfn>a - A function is a block of code that performs a specific task and can be reused throughout your program.
 Functions are defined using the `def` keyword, followed by the function name and parentheses.
-For example: `def my_function():`.
+For example: `def my_function():`.</dfn>